My Boy (Elvie Shane song): Content

 "My Boy" is a ballad about the role of a stepfather and the love for his son.

 Music video

 The music video premiered on December 18, 2020, directed by Peter Zavadil.
-Shane plays a background character (the car mechanic) who is working along side of a truck driver who has a strong bond with and love for his stepson.
+Shane plays a background character (the car mechanic) who is working alongside a truck driver.
+He has a strong bond with and love for his stepson.
 Shane is also seen as a character sitting in the bleachers at the kid's ballgame.